Two-fluid model

 In condensed matter physics, the two-fluid model is a macroscopic model to explain superfluidity.
 The idea was suggested by László Tisza in 1938 and reformulated by Lev Landau in 1941 to explain the behavior of superfluid helium-4.
 This model states that there will be two components in liquid helium below its lambda point (the temperature where superfluid forms).
-These components are a normal fluid and a ideal fluid component.
+These components are a normal fluid and an ideal fluid component.
 Each liquid has a different density and together their sum makes the total density, which remains constant.
 The ratio of superfluid density to the total density increases as the temperature approaches absolute zero.